bshetti/portworx-blog/db_cost_aws-bs.md

 I covered the complexity of the second question in a previous article.
 [Application state what is easier?](https://www.cloudjourney.io/articles/devops/application-state-whats-easier-bs/)

-Today I will cover what it cost differential between rolling your own on K8S vs using a service like RDS from AWS.
+Today I will cover what the cost differential between rolling your own on K8S vs using a service like RDS from AWS.

 In order to show case the differences, I will use the [Acme Fitness Shop App](https://github.com/vmwarecloudadvocacy/acme_fitness_demo) deployed in two Kubernetes configurations: